yashints/yashints.dev/content/posts/2019/12/19/image-aspect-ratio.md

 ![Page loads with text first close together, then image loads and fills the gap](./before.gif)

-First the two paragraphs appear close to each other, then when the network request is finished, the image fills its gap and there is a re-layout performed to push the second paragraph down.
+First the two paragraphs appear close to each other, then when the network request is finished, the image fills its gap and there is a DOM reflow performed to push the second paragraph down.
 How sad is that 😥?

 ## Solution #1